-COPD is the third leading cause of death in the world (28).
+COPD is the third leading cause of death with various causes in the world (27).
 It is an inflammatory disorder that mainly affects the pulmonary vasculature.
 Although aging, smoking, and excess weight may be the major underlying risk factors, regular alcohol consumption may also be important in the inflammatory process.
-For instance, COPD was one of the most common diagnoses in alcohol dependence (29).
-Furthermore, 30-day readmission rates were higher in the COPD with alcoholism (30).
-Probably an accelerated atherosclerotic process is the main structural background of the COPD.
-The inflammatory process of the vascular endothelium is enhanced by the release of various chemicals by inflammatory cells, and terminates with an advanced atherosclerosis and pulmonary losses.

-Although the COPD may mainly be an accelerated atherosclerotic process of the pulmonary vasculature. there are several reports about coexistence of associated endothelial inflammation all over the body (31, 32).
-For example, there may be close relationships between COPD, CHD, PAD, and stroke (33).
-Furthermore, two-thirds of mortality were caused by cardiovascular diseases and lung cancers in the COPD, and the CHD was the most common cause in a multi-center study of 5.887 smokers (34).
-When the hospitalizations were researched, the most common causes were the cardiovascular diseases again (34).
-In another study, 27% of mortality were due to the cardiovascular diseases in the moderate and severe COPD (35).
-As a result, COPD is one of the terminal consequences of the SCD due to the higher prevalence of priapism, leg ulcers, digital clubbing, CHD, CRD, and stroke in the SCD with COPD (36).
+For example, COPD was one of the most common diagnoses in alcohol dependence (28).
+Furthermore, 30-day readmission rates were higher in COPD with alcoholism (29).
+Probably an accelerated atherosclerotic process is the main structural background of functional changes of the COPD.
+The inflammatory process on the vascular endothelium is enhanced by release of various chemicals by inflammatory cells, and terminates with an advanced atherosclerosis, fibrosis, and pulmonary losses.
+Although the COPD may mainly be an accelerated atherosclerotic process of the pulmonary vasculature, there are several reports about coexistence of associated endothelial inflammation all over the body (30, 31).
+For example, there may be close relationships between COPD, CHD, PAD, and stroke (32).
+Furthermore, two-thirds of mortality were caused by cardiovascular diseases and lung cancers in the COPD, and the CHD was the most common cause in a multi-center study of 5.887 smokers (33).
+When the hospitalizations were researched, the most common causes were the cardiovascular diseases again (33).
+In another study, 27% of mortality was due to the cardiovascular diseases in the moderate and severe COPD (34).
+As a result, COPD is one of the terminal consequences of the SCD due to the higher prevalence of priapism, leg ulcers, digital clubbing, CHD, CRD, and stroke in the SCD patients with COPD (35).

-Digital clubbing is characterized by an increased normal angle of 165° between the nail bed and nail fold, increased convexity of the nail fold, and thickening of the whole distal finger or toes (37).
-The exact cause and significance is unknown but chronic tissue hypoxia is highly suspected (38).
-In the previous study, only 40% of clubbing cases turned out to have significant diseases while 60% remained well over the subsequent years (13).
-But according to our experiences, digital clubbing is frequently associated with pulmonary, cardiac, renal, or hepatic disorders or smoking which are characterized by chronic tissue hypoxia (4).
+Digital clubbing is characterized by an increased normal angle of 165° between the nail bed and nail fold, increased convexity of the nail fold, and thickening of the whole distal finger (36).
+The exact cause and significance is unknown but chronic tissue hypoxia is highly suspected (37).
+In the previous study, only 40% of clubbing cases turned out to have significant underlying diseases while 60% remained well over the subsequent years (13).
+But according to our experiences, digital clubbing is frequently associated with pulmonary, cardiac, renal, and hepatic disorders and smoking which are characterized by chronic tissue hypoxia (4).
 As an explanation for that hypothesis, lungs, heart, kidneys, and liver are closely related organs which affect each others' functions in a short period of time.
 On the other hand, digital clubbing is also common in the SCD, and its prevalence was 10.8% in the present study.
 It probably shows chronic tissue hypoxia caused by disseminated endothelial damage, inflammation, edema, and fibrosis at the capillary level in the SCD.
-Beside the effects of SCD, smoking, alcohol, cirrhosis, CRD, CHD, and COPD, the higher prevalence of digital clubbing in males (14.8% versus 6.6%, p<0.001) may also indicate some additional role of male sex on clubbing.
+Beside effects of the SCD, smoking, alcohol, cirrhosis, CRD, CHD, and COPD, the higher prevalence of digital clubbing in male gender (14.8% versus 6.6%, p<0.001) may also indicate some additional role of male sex on clubbing.